tunjiNg01/tunjiNG01/README.md

 - mysql and mongodb
 - swift and swiftUI

-You can connect with me on:
+You can connect with me on 📫:
 - Twitter: [@thetunjihammed](https://twitter.com/thetunjihammed)
 - linkedin: https://www.linkedin.com/in/hammed-olatunji-09a5091ba/